-The Learning Circle Fellows participated in three learning circles which followed a six month schedule to develop a model of learning circles to use within their professional work as evaluators.
-Their projects involved planning for new learning circles to be held in later part of 2009.
-The overall plan, schedule of phases and some activities or outcomes are shared by some of the Learning Circles Fellows as the move into creating learning circles in their professional contexts.
+The Learning Circle Fellows participated in three learning circles which followed a six-month schedule to develop a model of learning circles to use within their professional work as evaluators.
+Their projects involved planning for new learning circles to be held in the later part of 2009.
+The overall plan, schedule of phases, and some activities or outcomes are shared by some of the Learning Circles Fellows as they move into creating learning circles in their professional contexts.

 Learning Circle: Empowering Stakeholders Through Web-Based Technologies